tejaswisatish99/ASIC-Implementation-of-a-Neural-Network-Inference-Engine-for-Digit-Classification/README.md

 # ASIC-Implementation-of-a-Neural-Network-Inference-Engine-for-Digit-Classification
 Handwritten digit recognition with a Python-trained feedforward neural network (256-64-10), INT8 quantized inference in SystemVerilog, and full ASIC implementation with Cadence tools.
 Includes testbenches, synthesis flow, reports, and GDSII output.

-With the given semeion_top.m script, ran to train the neural network and got the floating point weights (w1, w2) and biases (b2, b3).
+With the semeion_top.m script, ran to train the neural network and got the floating point weights (w1, w2) and biases (b2, b3).
 These floating-point parameters were quantized to get fixed point parameters and analyzed for precision loss by comparing the inference accuracy of the quantized model against the original floating-point model.
 Trail and error method to arrive at the fractional part, started to fit total bit width as 8bits checked the accuracy to meet expected numbers.
 Total memory needed for weights and biases (in bits).